Static Assets 404 After Deploy (Astro/Vite Fix)

 grep -n "base:" astro.config.mjs

-If base is set, use import.meta.env.BASE_URL to prefix paths, or use framework helpers like Astro’s <Image> — don’t hardcode.
+If base is set, prefix every path with import.meta.env.BASE_URL (see the fix below), or use framework helpers like Astro’s <Image> component — don’t hardcode the leading-slash path.

 3. Case-sensitivity mismatch

-/Images/Foo.PNG and /images/foo.png are the same file on macOS (case-insensitive) and two different files on a Linux deploy server (case-sensitive).
+/Images/Foo.PNG and /images/foo.png are the same file on macOS and Windows (case-insensitive by default) and two different files on a Linux deploy server (case-sensitive).
 Local always works, production always 404s.
+Both Netlify and Vercel run Linux build/serve environments, so this is one of the most common “builds locally, 404s in production” reports in their support forums.

 How to spot it: